John Steele (pioneer)

-John Steele (March 21, 1821 – December 31, 1903) was an Irish-American pioneer, local politician, physician, and astrologist.
+John Steele (21 March 1821 – 31 December 1903) was an Irish-American pioneer, local politician, physician, and astrologist.
 Born in Ireland, after converting to the Church of Jesus Christ of Latter-day Saints in Glasgow, Steele and his wife emigrated to Nauvoo, Illinois.
 Steele joined the Mormon Battalion and traveled to Salt Lake City with the Mormon pioneers.
 He was one of the founders of Parowan, Utah.
 Steele also contributed to the development of Iron, Kane, and Washington counties in Utah.

 He practiced as an unorthodox physician in Toquerville, using herbs, astrology, and aspects of magic to treat patients.
 He could no longer practice in Utah after physician licences were required, but his knowledge of astrology and broken bone setting were still desired.
 His daughter, Young Elizabeth Steele, was the first white child born in Utah.

 Early life

-John Steele was born on March 21, 1821, in Holywood, County Down, Ireland.
+John Steele was born on 21 March 1821, in Holywood, County Down, Ireland.
 His parents were John and Nancy Steele, and he had two older sisters: Elisabeth and Jane.
 At the age of fifteen Steele worked as an apprentice shoemaker, and moved to Belfast in 1839 to start a shoemaking business.
 When he was nineteen, he met Catherine Campbell.
 She was the daughter of Michael and Mary Campbell.
-He married Catherine Campbell on January 1, 1840, and their daughter Mary was born on December 23.
-Steele's father died the next January 12.
+He married Catherine Campbell on 1 January 1840, and their daughter Mary was born on 23 December.
+Steele's father died the next 12 January.

 John Steele's boot and shoe business in Belfast failed in 1840 because of poor economic conditions, which caused him to move to Glasgow, Scotland, to seek different employment.
 In 1841 Steele joined the Independent Order of Rechabites (IOR).
 Steele was unsatisfied with his Presbyterian religion.
-After Steele's son John was born on June 2, 1842, Steele read the Book of Mormon.
-John Steele and his wife were baptized as members of the Church of Jesus Christ of Latter-day Saints in Glasgow in 1843; John on April 10 and Catherine on May 3.
-Steele's other child Margaret was born on June 17, 1844, and died December 18 the next year.
+After Steele's son John was born on 2 June 1842, Steele read the Book of Mormon.
+John Steele and his wife were baptized as members of the Church of Jesus Christ of Latter-day Saints in Glasgow in 1843; John on 10 April and Catherine on 3 May.
+Steele's other child Margaret was born on 17 June 1844, and died 18 December the next year.

 Pioneer and political career

-John Steele and his family left for New Orleans in the United States on January 21, 1845, on the ship Palmyra.
-After arriving in New Orleans on March 7, they traveled to St. Louis on the Mississippi River.
+John Steele and his family left for New Orleans in the United States on 21 January 1845, on the ship Palmyra.
+After arriving in New Orleans on 7 March, they traveled to St. Louis on the Mississippi River.
 Soon after, they arrived in Nauvoo, Illinois.
 In Nauvoo he joined the Tanners and Shoemakers Association, the Nauvoo Legion, and the Masons.
-While Steele was absent during an expedition of the Nauvoo Legion, his family became ill and his children John and Margaret died on December 10 and December 18 respectively.
+While Steele was absent during an expedition of the Nauvoo Legion, his family became ill and his children John and Margaret died on 10 December and 18 December respectively.